 - Remove duplicate content

 The cost of redesigning a website depends on the skills of the designer and the features you want on your website.
 Programmers (who design shopping carts, databases and software) and graphic artists (who design fancy graphics) usually charge a lot more than your general web designer.
 Also keep in mind that programmers and graphic artists rarely understand SEO and that factor alone can cripple a website without a SEO friendly shopping cart.
 So if you don't need a lot of bells and whistles you already have your graphics you may be able to get a site redesign at a reasonable price by just hiring a general web designer.

 With any website redesign one of your most important requirements will be someone who understands SEO or search engine optimization because without it your site may not rank in the search engines for your preferred keywords.
 See the rates page for prices or the responsive web design portfolio page for samples.
-You may also need an in-depth SEO Analysis Report before you start the redesign of your website:
+You may also need a Detailed SEO Analysis Report before you start the redesign of your website: